mstorsjo/llvm-mingw/README.md

 The toolchain currently does support both C and C++, including support for exception handling.

-It is in practice quite new and immature and haven't been proven with a large number of projects yet though.
-You will probably run into issues building non-trivial projects.
+It is in practice new and hasn't been tested with quite as many projects as the regular GCC/binutils based toolchains yet.
+You might run into issues building non-trivial projects.